Met4FoF/agentMET4FOF/README.md

 ## Installation

+The installation of agentMET4FOF is as straightforward as the Python ecosystem suggests.
+The process basically consists of setting up [a virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) and then [installing angentMET4FOF via `pip`](README.md#install-agentMET4FOF).

 ### Create a virtual environment on Windows

 In your Windows PowerShell execute the following to set up a virtual environment in a folder of your choice.

 ```shell
 PS C:> cd C:\LOCAL\PATH\TO\ENVS